-Foulsham WRC water quality modelling results
+Reepham and Foulsham WRC water quality modelling discussion

-The modelled permit limits (achievable within the limits of conventional treatment) for maintaining current quality would ensure that new GNLP development within the Foulsham WRC catchment would not have an additional effect on the SAC above and beyond current discharges.
-However, the required Wensum targets have also been modelled directly to analyse the relative effect of growth compared to the current discharge from the WRC in relation to SAC targets.
+The modelled permit limits (achievable within the limits of conventional treatment) for maintaining current quality would ensure that new GNLP development within the Foulsham and Reepham WRC catchments would not have an additional effect on the SAC above and beyond current discharges.
+If these permit conditions can be met, then it demonstrates that there would be no increase in polluting load to the SAC for any modelled parameter as a result of growth.